rambo/I2C/README.md

 ### I2c.read(address, registerAddress, numberBytes, \*dataBuffer)
 <dl>
 <dt>Description:</dt>
 <dd>Initiate a write operation to set the pointer to the registerAddress, then sending a repeated start (not a stop then start) and store the number of bytes in the dataBuffer.
-As a side note there is no restriction on how many bytes may be received unlike the Wire library which has a 32 byte restriction
+As a side note there is a maximum of 255 bytes that may be received unlike the Wire library which has a 32 byte restriction.</dd>
     </br>
     </br>
     <i><b>NOTE:</b> For devices with 16-bit register addresses use <b>I2c.read16(address, registerAddress, numberBytes, \*dataBuffer)</b>.
 It is identical except registerAddress is a uint16_t</i></dd>
+    <i><b>NOTE:</b> For reading more bytes (up to 65535) use <b>I2c.readex(address, registerAddress, numberBytes, \*dataBuffer)</b>.
+It is identical except numberBytes is a uint16_t</i></dd>

 <dt>Parameters:</dt>
 <dd>